FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.md

 NASM is required for compiling libjpeg-turbo SIMD source files.

-Run `make -R -f Makefile.gnu libfreeimage.a` (optionally with `-j` to build concurrently) to build static library.
+Run `make -R FREEIMAGE_LIBRARY_TYPE=STATIC -f Makefile.gnu libfreeimage.a` (optionally with `-j` to build concurrently) to build static library.

 Run `make -R -f Makefile.gnu clean` to delete all build files.

 For hosted Linux environment, `-f Makefile.gnu` can be omitted.

-Also `libfreeimage.a` can be omitted to build both static and shared library, although only the static library is used by YFramework.
+Omission of `libfreeimage.a` in the building command line is not recommended for the similar reasons as in MinGW32.

 If only the static library is built, the target `dist` is not run, so the library file is at the buidling directory but not `./Dist`.